bspfsystems/BungeeIPC/README.md

 mvn clean install
 ```

-The `.jar` files will be located in `bukkit/target/` for the Bukkit plugin, and the `bungeecord/target` for the BungeeCord plugin.
+The `.jar` files will be located in the `bukkit/target/` folder for the Bukkit plugin, and the `bungeecord/target/` folder for the BungeeCord plugin.

 ## Installation